hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 kinetics, the formation of collagen is spatially biased toward damaged regions of the tissue.

-![Chemical kinetics with damage healing](/images/research/continuum-biophysics/damage-healing-source.png "Chemical kinetics with a damage-healing parameter")

-Chemical kinetics with a damage-healing parameter.
+{{< figure src="/images/research/continuum-biophysics/damage-healing-source.png" title="Chemical kinetics with a damage-healing parameter." >}}

 Turning to damaged skin as our tissue of interest, we begin by delineating the damaged regions—characterised by a sudden reduction in the concentration of collagen—from the rest of the tissue.

-![Damaged region of
- skin](/images/research/continuum-biophysics/damaged-region.png
- "Damaged region of skin demarcated by green")

-Damaged region of skin demarcated by green.
+{{< figure src="/images/research/continuum-biophysics/damaged-region.png" title="Damaged region of skin demarcated by green." >}}

 This damaged tissue is introduced to a nutrient-rich environment, and the cell-signalling parameter induces preferential growth in these